ElsevierSoftwareX/SOFTX_2019_370/README.md

 HiTIME-CPP requires both the ProteoWizard and [Boost](www.boost.org) libraries as well as taking advantage newer compiler features.
-For a successful build these must be available.
+For a successful build these must be available. **NOTE:** HiTIME-CPP may not build correctly with other versions of gcc such as 4.8.1.

 ```
-    module load gcc/4.8.1
+    module load gcc/4.9.1
     module load pwiz-gcc/3.0.7069
     module load boost-gcc/1.57.0
 ```